2010 Oregon legislative election: Oregon Senate

+Predictions

+Results

 12 of the 16 Senate seats up for election were held by Democrats, and the other four seats were previously held by Republicans.
 The Republicans held all their seats and added two: in District 26, Chuck Thomsen defeated Brent Barton for the seat previously held by Rick Metsger, who resigned to run for Oregon State Treasurer, and in District 20, incumbent Democrat Martha Schrader lost to Republican Alan Olsen by 227 votes.

 House of Representatives

 In the House, with all 60 seats up for re-election, Republicans gained six seats, making the chamber evenly split between Democrats and Republicans for the next session.